 There have been further developments, particularly to the city centre, right up to the present day and new build residential develoipments can be found in places like Brindle Avenue (mews houses), Walsgrav, Penny Park Lane and Fairlands Park off Kenilworth Road (detached houses) and Stoke (terrace and semi-detached properties).

-After 10 years of helping over 30,000 clients we've learned alot about surveys in Coventry using our panel of over 100 Royal Institution of Chartered Surveyors (RICS).
-Your Coventry surveyor will be local to your property so whether you're worried about subsidence, damp, infestations, extensions or even the just for peace of mind, we've got you covered.
+In helping over 15,339 survey clients since 2014, we've learned a lot about surveys in Coventry using our panel of over 100 Royal Institution of Chartered Surveyors (RICS).
+Your Coventry surveyor will be local to your property, so whether you're worried about subsidence, damp, infestations, extensions, or even just for peace of mind, we've got you covered.

 To ensure accuracy, we utilise Rightmove or Zoopla to assess the property type, guaranteeing a fixed quote tailored to your needs.
 For guidance on choosing the right survey, contact our survey specialists at 0333 344 3234.